astoria-tech/volunteer-dispatch/README.md

 ## How to run

-- Clone this repo and navigate to the project root in your terminal>
+- Clone this repo and navigate to the project root in your terminal.
 - Set the environment variables documented above.
 - Run `make develop` and the bot will start running, processing records every 15 seconds.